electron/electron/docs/api/browser-window.md

     * `followWindow` - The backdrop should automatically appear active when the window is active, and inactive when it is not.
 This is the default.
     * `active` - The backdrop should always appear active.
     * `inactive` - The backdrop should always appear inactive.
-  * `titleBarStyle` String (optional) - The style of window title bar on macOS or Windows.
+  * `titleBarStyle` String (optional) _macOS_ _Windows_ - The style of window title bar.
     Default is `default`.
 Possible values are:
     * `default` - Results in the standard title bar for macOS or Windows respectively.
     * `hidden` - Results in a hidden title bar and a full size content window.
-On macOs, the title bar still has the standard window controls (“traffic lights”) in the top left.
-On Windows, when combined with `titleBarOverlay: true` it will activate the Window Controls Overlay (see `titleBarOverlay` for more information).
+On macOS, the window still has the standard window controls (“traffic lights”) in the top left.
+On Windows, when combined with `titleBarOverlay: true` it will activate the Window Controls Overlay (see `titleBarOverlay` for more information), otherwise no window controls will be shown.
     * `hiddenInset` - Only on macOS, results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
     * `customButtonsOnHover` - Only on macOS, results in a hidden title bar and a full size